Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Case study

-Results are shown in Table \ref{tab:realdata-estimates} (we considered the initial 10,000 simulated draws as burnin).
-Compared to group 1, it is evident that the larger sample size reduces the posterior variability considerably in group 3.
-The treatment efficacy is estimated at $\bar{\alpha}=60\%$ in group 3 and at $\bar{\alpha}=52\%$ in group 1, but the difference is not statistically significant, as the posterior for $\bar{\alpha}$ is very wide in both groups.
-In section \ref{sec:larger-simulated-data} we show that having larger sample sizes enables a much better identification of the treatments efficacy $\bar{\alpha}$.
+Results are shown in Table \ref{tab:realdata-estimates} (the initial 10,000 draws were discarded as burn-in).
+The treatment efficacy is estimated at $\bar{\alpha}=60\%$ in group 3 and at $\bar{\alpha}=52\%$ in group 1, however the corresponding posteriors are very wide in both groups.
+Thus it is not possible to draw conclusions on differences in treatment efficacy between the two groups (posterior marginal of the difference of the two efficacies not shown).
+In section \ref{sec:larger-simulated-data} we show that having larger sample sizes enables a much better identification of the treatments efficacy $\bar{\alpha}$ if inference is made with BSL.
 Note that posteriors for $\log\bar{\beta}$, $\gamma$, $\tau$ and $\sigma_\varepsilon$ are informative when compared to their priors.
-Also, the estimate for $\bar{\beta}$ is higher in group 1 than in group 3, as it should be by looking at Figure \ref{fig:logdata}, where it is clear that the tumor growth rate in group 1 is faster than in group 3 (recall in group 1 the decaying trajectory was not considered in the analysis).
-It is reassuring that the measurement error variance is estimated consistently by $\hat{\sigma}_{\varepsilon}\simeq 0.1-0.2$ in all groups.
-This means that tumor volumes were measured with a relative accuracy approximately within $\pm 20\%$, which is realistic for our experiment.
+Also, the estimate for $\bar{\beta}$ is higher in group 1 than in group 3, as it should be by looking at Figure \ref{fig:logdata} (recall that in group 1 the decaying growth curve was excluded prior to analysis).
+It is reassuring that the measurement error variance is estimated consistently as $\hat{\sigma}_{\varepsilon}\simeq 0.1-0.2$ in all groups.
+This means that tumor volumes were measured with a relative accuracy approximately within $\pm 20\%$, which is realistic for an experiment of this type.
 On the other hand, we found the marginal posterior for $\sigma_\alpha$ to be highly sensitive to the choice of its prior; that is the posterior distribution followed the shape of the prior, regardless of the choice of hyperparameters.

 The one-compartment model \eqref{e:sde0} was fitted to the untreated controls (group 5).
 The priors were the same as for the corresponding parameters in the two-compartments model \eqref{e:sde1}.
 Parameter estimates are shown in Table \ref{tab:realdata-estimates}.
-Estimates of the mean population growth rate $\bar{\beta}$ is again much higher than for groups 1--3, as it should be, see Figure \ref{fig:logdata}.
-The diffusion coefficient $\gamma$ is similar to the intensities of the stochasticity for the two-compartments model (as given by $\gamma$ and $\tau$) and the measurement error variance $\sigma_\varepsilon$ is compatible with the previously fitted model, which is reassuring.
-The variance component $\sigma_\beta$ was again difficult to identify, which is not surprising given the increased sparsity of the data for this group.
+Estimates of the mean population growth rate $\bar{\beta}$ are higher than for groups 1--3, and the diffusion coefficient $\gamma$ is also higher than the corresponding stochasticities for the two-compartment models, but credibility intervals are wide.
+The measurement error standard deviation $\sigma_\varepsilon$ is compatible with the previous model fits, which is reassuring.